One of Brisbane Northside’s Leading Family Law Firms

 "In an area of law which is complex, constantly changing and often emotionally stressful and testing, you will greatly benefit from empathetic, appropriate, practical and timely advice that Terry Anderssen Solicitor provides."

-How Terry Anderssen Solicitor will assist you with your divorce, separation or other family law matter.
+How Terry Anderssen Solicitor will assist you with your divorce, separation or other family law matter on Brisbane's Northside.

-Help create confidence between clients and lawyers by providing an in-depth understanding of their rights and the other parties responsibilities;
+Help create confidence between clients and solicitors by providing an in-depth understanding of their rights and the other parties responsibilities;

 Check for domestic violence or unfair pressure;